LoopKit/loopdocs/docs/browser/bb-errors.md

     If you already have the other apps configured and then you delete `Match-Secrets` and add a new one, you will need to run `Create Certificates` for each app before the next time you build each app - go ahead and do that now so you don't forget.

-## Extra Sections

-It is unlikely you will need these sections.

 ### Delete Identifiers

 These instructions are useful if: